tmward/tcga/README.md

 titled: "Tumor Genotypes Account for Survival Differences in Right and Left-sided Colon Cancers".
 This presentation was presented in the Plenary Abstract Session III: Colorectal Cancer and Other Neoplasia.
-Additionally, it was submitted for publication consideration to Colorectal Disease.
+Additionally, it was submitted for publication consideration.

 # Overview of repository contents